-- i.
-COVID-19 test specimens shall be collected in a manner that is in accordance with the U.S. Centers for Disease Control (CDC) recommended infection prevention and control practices, including use of recommended personal protective equipment (PPE). - ii.
-A healthcare provider shall follow the CDC's guidelines for collecting, handling, and testing clinical specimens from persons for COVID-19.
+- I. COVID-19 test specimens shall be collected in a manner that is in accordance with the CDC recommended infection prevention and control practices, including use of recommended personal protective equipment (PPE). - II.
+A healthcare provider shall follow the CDC's guidelines for collecting, handling, and testing clinical specimens from persons for COVID-19. - III.
+A healthcare provider that conducts or supervises specimen collection in a community setting shall: - Create a dedicated space with separate entrances / exits to manage traffic that does not put at risk the general population or create traffic congestion; - Use an outdoor environment to collect specimens whenever possible; - Provide information regarding self-quarantine and other guidance as indicated; and - Be responsible for assuring that the individual is promptly notified of the test result and informed of the appropriate clinical next steps.